-The passing of Farm Bill in December 2018 led to a revived interest in hemp industries.
-Although still illegal in some states and most countries worldwide, we have seen several hemp innovations that are taking the market by storm.
-Here are some of the products which you should watch out in the USA hemp industry.
+The passing of the Farm Bill in December 2018 led to a revived interest in hemp industries.
+Although illegal in some states and most countries worldwide, we have seen several hemp innovations taking the market by storm.
+Here are some of the products you should watch out for in the USA hemp industry.

-This hemp innovation does not seem to get old it only gets better by the day.
-It has been long since the construction industry welcomed a new entrant.
+This hemp innovation seems to be around for a while.
+It only gets better by the day.
+It has been a long since the construction industry welcomed a new entrant.
 Hempcrete is revolutionizing the market with its advantages over traditional construction.
 The material is made from a mixture of hemp fiber, water, and lime.
 Hemp fiber has a high concentration of silica which binds well with lime.

 Apart from that, hempcrete is way lighter than concrete.
 It weighs like seven times less than concrete.
 The material is also carbon negative which is unlike the other construction materials.
 The feature means that using hempcrete for construction reduces the amount of carbon in the atmosphere.
 With increased regulation in the construction industry to reduce energy consumption, hempcrete is a perfect product to achieve this objective.

-If hemp is fully legalized, it will lower the cost of construction material because it is cheaper to make hempcrete.
-It is also important to note that the material is also fire resistant.
+If hemp is fully legalized, it will lower the cost of construction materials because it is cheaper to make hempcrete.
+It is also important to note that the material is also fire-resistant.

 2. Hemp Cars

 Scientists have discovered that hemp can replace both plastics and steel in the manufacture of motor vehicles.
-The material has a higher strength to weight ratio which gives it a better standing.
-Some companies like BMW, Audi Volkswagen, and Chrysler are incorporating hemp material in their vehicles to reduce the cost of production and also improve fuel efficiency.
-Because hemp is lighter, it means the cars can run on less power and maintain their performance.
+The material has a higher strength-to-weight ratio which gives it a better standing.
+Some companies like BMW, Audi, Volkswagen, and Chrysler are incorporating hemp material in their vehicles to reduce the cost of production and also improve fuel efficiency.
+Because hemp is lighter, the cars can run on less power and maintain their performance.

-Renew Sports Car is not a renowned brand, but recently, the company started making headlines after launching a car body featuring hemp fiber.
-Hemp fiber is interwoven and then covered by a super-hard resin to complement the durability of the car.
-The brand further came to limelight when Jay Leno rode on the car to his renowned show Jay Leno’s Garage.
+Renew Sports Cars is not a renowned brand, but recently, the company started making headlines after launching a car body featuring hemp fiber.
+Hemp fiber is interwoven and then covered by a super-hard resin to complement the car’s durability.
+The brand came to the limelight when Jay Leno rode in the car to his renowned show Jay Leno’s Garage.

 3. Hemp Super Capacitors

-We all know about hemp innovations in construction, food, textile, and medical industries.
-But what its application in the electrical industry?
+We all know about hemp innovations in the construction, food, textile, and medical industries.
+But what is its application in the electrical industry?
 A capacitor is a gadget that is used in the storage of electric charge.
-It consists of pair(s) of conductors which are separated by an insulator.
+It consists of pair(s) of conductors separated by an insulator.
 Capacitors prevent damage to power batteries during high-power demand sessions like acceleration.

 Currently, graphene capacitors are the most common.
 However, the inhibitive cost of the material is giving hemp a pathway into the industry.
-According to Titan Hemp, the cost of making a gram of graphene can manufacture over 400kg of hemp-based supercapacitor.
+According to BranchOutNow, the cost of making a gram of graphene can manufacture over 400kg of hemp-based supercapacitor.
 The hemp supercapacitor performance is at par or better than the traditional version.
 With the increased research and innovations in electric cars, the hemp capacitor will come in handy.
-However, the devices are also compatible with fuel-based cars.
+However, the devices are also compatible with fuel-based vehicles.

 4. Hemp Bio-fuel

 Fossil-based fuels have adverse effects on the environment.
-This creates a dire need to find alternative sources of energy to power motor vehicles and generate electricity.
-Hemp-based fuel is almost carbon neutral i.e. it produces almost zero carbon.
-The seeds of hemp are used to manufacture cellulosic ethanol which is environmental-friendly.
+This creates a dire need to find alternative energy sources to power motor vehicles and generate electricity.
+Hemp-based fuel is almost carbon neutral, i.e., it produces nearly zero carbon.
+The hemp seeds are used to manufacture cellulosic ethanol, which is environmental-friendly.

 Apart from that, hemp is sustainable because it takes 3-4 months to reach full maturity.
-That means that with proper care and management, farmers can grow at least 2 crops in a single season.
-Once hemp-based production goes large scale, we will see a drop-in fuel price because the cost of production is lower than that of petroleum.
+Farmers can grow at least two crops in a single season with proper care and management.
+Once hemp-based production goes large scale, we will see a drop-in fuel prices because the cost of production is lower than that of petroleum.

 Corn ethanol is also trying its way into the market.
 However, the fuel is almost as harmful as fossil-based fuel.
-Apart from that hemp bio-fuel is the only substitute for traditional fuel that does not require modification of the engine to run the vehicle.
+Apart from that, hemp bio-fuel is the only substitute for traditional fuel that does not require engine modification to run the vehicle.
 It is compatible with the current models of cars without any alteration.

 5. Hemp Bio-composites

 Because of its strength, hemp fiber is used as reinforcement in composites.
-The demand for biodegradable material is increasing with a rise in environmental and global warming sensitivity.
-Hemp fiber offers the solution with mechanical properties that match those of fiberglass.
+The demand for biodegradable materials is increasing with environmental and global warming sensitivity.
+Hemp fiber offers a solution with mechanical properties that match those of fiberglass.

-The only drawback to these materials is variability in their properties.
-However, researchers are making new discoveries as they try to make hemp composites with thermosets, thermoplastics, and biodegradable matrices.
+The only drawback to these materials is the variability in their properties.
+However, researchers are making discoveries as they try to make hemp composites with thermosets, thermoplastics, and biodegradable matrices.
 A combination of hemp composite and soy or canola resins makes pure bio-composite material.
-The composites are used in the manufacture of vehicles interiors and furniture.
+The composites are used in the manufacture of vehicles, interiors and furniture.
 The sustainability of hemp also gives a boost to innovation.